 Exporting goods from one country to another is a process that involves strict compliance with government regulations and diligent preparation of all required paperwork.

 An important fact to remember is that customs officers allowing goods for entry into the U.S. have a responsility to ensure they know exactly what is being imported, why it is being imported and for whos benefit it is being imported.

-Customs Brokers generally never actually see the freight, however, they record and submit the details of each shipment to the appropriate government authorities.
-Most Canadian companies who do business with U.S. firms already have a customs broker representing them when they ship to the U.S. Furthermore, when these Canadian companies import freight from the U.S. they often use their preferred Customs Broker.
+Exporting Business Goods: Commercial or Business goods must be represented by a licenced customs broker.
+Customs brokers generally never actually see the freight, however, they record and submit the details of each shipment to the appropriate government authorities.
+Most Canadian companies who do business with U.S. firms already have a customs broker representing them when they ship to the U.S. When these Canadian companies import freight from the U.S. they will generally use their preferred customs broker.